jordanbecketmoore/atw-dashboard/readme.md

 ![Screenshot of a dashboard with multiple line graphs for bandwidth](screenshots/screenshot.png)

 A live dashboard for a fleet of Archive Team Warriors.
 Originally a pure client-side SPA, this version splits into a Go backend and a static frontend.
-The backend runs in the same Kubernetes cluster as the warriors and connects to them over the cluster's internal network — so the warriors no longer need to be publicly exposed.
-The frontend talks only to the backend over REST + SSE.
+Deploy conveniently alongside a your warriors on Docker using the docker compose stack or on Kubernetes with the Helm chart.

 ## Configuration